mariaedk/tictactoe/README.md

 # TicTacToe
 - You must have a JDK installed.
-To check if you do, open the terminal and type:
+To check if you do, open the terminal (by typing terminal on windows search) and type:
   `java -version`

   If you dont, install here: https://adoptopenjdk.net/